nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * When editing tags, the existing corresponding values of the tag field in the application will be removed. i.e. adding of tags is not cumulative.

 <div markdown="span" class="alert alert-info">:information_source:
 **Note:** This means that if an application has an existing `highSalary` tag.
-Executing command `edit 1 t/creditBearing` would remove the original
+Executing command `edit-app 1 t/creditBearing` would remove the original
 `highSalary` tag, replacing it with the `creditBearing` tag.
 </div>